briantwalter/resume/README.md

 # resume for @briantwalter

 ### summary
 > Values functional solutions over documented processes.
 Views challenges as puzzles rather than obstacles.
 Prefers volunteering over assigment.
-Believes anticipation trumps historical analysis.
+Believes anticipation is a time management skill.
 Favors speed with feedback over perfection.
 Evolved from observe to participate to shape to experiment.

 ### employment
 EMC Corporation **Advisory Systems Engineer** *2007-present*